therealblue24/ylang/README.md

 ### About Y Header Files
 They are compatible with C Headers.
 But C Headers are Not compatible with Y Headers.
+### Standard Library
+Y imports libc, and liby, which is a extra set of functions for y.